 You will need to be able to write well at speed.

 You will have a passion for local community and an ability to see the extraordinary in the ordinary.
 We are in the job of selling community to its residents, and we use the same insights and skills as we would to sell a the next it bag to readers of Elle.

 You will have a hunger for innovation, creativity and learning to help develop the Social Streets Studio into a centre of exellence and innovation in the field of high street and community journalism.
 You will need to be proactive, show initiative and embrace experimentation and innovation.
 We are agile and responsive, and we are helping deliver a product for the millennial generation and beyond.

 You will need to enjoy collaborating and working with young people.
 Our learning-based work place means there will be a constant stream of students to manage, from secondary school children to graduates.
 You won't be teaching the students but yo will be helping them develop project ideas for online content.

-You will need a good understanding online publishing eg of all aspects of digital content creation, including research, interviewing, reviewing, writing for online, link building, content and image optimisation, social media and creating newsletters.
+You will need a good understanding online publishing or transferrable skills that lend themselves to digital content creation, including research, interviewing, reviewing, writing for online, link building, content and image optimisation, social media and creating newsletters.

 You will be conversant with Macs, WordPress, Google products and Photoshop.

 Social Streets is a digital publishing company with a social mission: to increase participation in local community and high streets.